 If you are submitting your branded application under your own developer account or through your own distribution system, you will need to sign the application files with your distribution certificates and create the certificates needed to allow us to send push notifications to your application.
 The iOS and Android applications have separate re-signing processes which are outlined below.

 While there are typically developer resources available to handle the process of re-signing an application, this is not something that a mobile app developer will frequently run into and the information needed to accomplish this task is sparse throughout the web.
 The purpose of this document is to condense this information and walk a developer through the process of re-signing their guidebook-built application file.
 It will walk you through how to re-sign the application for both Android and iOS including both the resources needed and steps you need to take from when you receive your branded application built by Guidebook to end up with the re-signed application file.
-This document assumes that you are familiar with both the iTunes Developer Portal and iTunes Connect, and are comfortable using the command line.
+This document assumes that you are familiar with both the Apple Developer Portal and App Store Connect (formerly known as "iTunes" Connect), and are comfortable using the command line.

 Re-signing an iOS App

 - A macOS computer.
-This is a requirement from Apple in order to be able to work with iOS apps (including re-signing and uploading them to iTunes).
+This is a requirement from Apple in order to be able to work with iOS apps (including re-signing and uploading them via App Store Connect).

 - Credentials to a registered Apple Developer Account (this account needs to be associated to the team that you will be submitted the app with).
 The account will also need to have access to your team's Apple Developer Portal

 - Your team's Application Signing Certificate in your keychain (https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingCertificates/MaintainingCertificates.html)